RasaHQ/rasa/CONTRIBUTING.md

 #### 10. Non-code contributions

 Contributing doesn’t start and end with code.
 You can support the project by planning community events, creating tutorials, helping fellow community members find answers to their questions or translating documentation and news.
 Every contribution matters!
-You can find more details [here](https://rasa.com/community/contribute/).
+You can find more details [on our website](https://rasa.com/community/contribute/).